Hammarn/1MB335/Lab3.md

 <!--Do we want to include the part about error correction, which involves mapping and visualization?
 I have not tried to run it yet, but if it works properly it should be interesting for the students.-->

-### Orient to canonical start location in the mitochondrial genome (*cox1*).
+### Orient to the canonical start location in the mitochondrial genome (*cox1*).

 Congratulations!
 You now have a circular mitochondrial genome.
 The last step today is to orient it to the canonical start location.
 By convention, non-model organisms' mitochondria are oriented with the *cox1* gene as the first gene of the genome. <!--Does that not apply to model organisms?--> To do that, you will do a pairwise alignment.
 But first, you have to find a sequence to compare your mitochondrial sequence too.
-Open a NCBI blast window and select nucleotide blast.
+Open an NCBI blast window and select nucleotide blast.
 Paste your mitochondrial sequence.

 **Question** To which organism does the best hits belong too?

 Since you are working with model organisms, most likely the first hit will align perfectly to the mitochondrial genome of your species.
-To make it a bit more intersting, we are from now on going to use as a 'reference' a close relative of your species instead of your species itself. <!--Does that sound too lame?--> You are going to recover the appropriate sequence from NCBI.
+To make it a bit more interesting, we are from now on going to use as a 'reference' a close relative of your species instead of your species itself. <!--Does that sound too lame?--> You are going to recover the appropriate sequence from NCBI.
 Use the table below to see which species you should be looking for depending on your start species.

 Model organism | Close relative
 ---------------|---------------